The Quantum Circuit

 This class models a quantum circuit.

-A circuit is composed of instructions and noise models applied on quantum and/or classical bits.
+A circuit is composed of instructions and noise models applied to quantum and/or classical bits.
 These elements (instructions and noise models) will be called components hereafter.

 Parameters

-• nb_qubits (Optional[int]) – Optional number of qubits, in case you input the sequence of instruction and want to hardcode the number of qubits.
+• nb_qubits (Optional[int]) – Optional number of qubits, in case you input the sequence of instructions and want to hardcode the number of qubits.

 • nb_cbits (Optional[int]) – Number of classical bits.
 It should be positive.